odriverobotics/ODrive/docs/interfaces.md

 odrv0.config.diff_steering_mixer_mapping.endpoint_output_a = odrv0.axis1.controller._remote_attributes['current_setpoint']
 odrv0.config.diff_steering_mixer_mapping.endpoint_output_b = odrv0.axis0.controller._remote_attributes['current_setpoint']
 ```
 The `diff_steering_mixer_mapping.direction_a` and `.direction_b` parameters are multipliers to change the direction of the motors.  `gpio_update_trigger` needs to be set to the GPIO number of one of the input channels.
-In the firmware, the mixer's outputs update after that channel's input is received.
+In the firmware, the mixer's outputs update each time that channel's input pulse is received.

 The mixer could be used for other applications;  the math inside the function is copied below.
 ```